A SHORT HISTORY OF TRINIDAD

 Slavery was abolished in the British Empire in 1834.
 However slaves were made apprentices to their former masters for 6 years.
 In the event the apprenticeship of former slaves ended 2 years early in 1838.

-After the end of slavery there was a shortage of labour which was solved by importing labourers from India.
+After the end of slavery there was a shortage of labor which was solved by importing laborers from India.
 Many never returned to India.
 Meanwhile the Trinidadian economy boomed with exports of cocoa.

 In the early 20th century Trinidadians began to lobby for self-government.
 In 1903 a riot broke out over water charges.
 The Red House, the seat of government was burned down.
 In 1913 the British government agreed to allow Trinidad an elected assembly.
 However it was more than 10 years before it actually met!